Want to get the ultimate Japan travel guide, quick tips & tricks, language course and more?

-Find out more about the different Japanese drinks, the special strong zero you can get in Japan and how to prepare for a night out in Tokyo.
-Want to check out more bar recommendations in Shinjuku, Shibuya, Roppongi, Akihabara, Asakusa, Nakano, Shimokitazawa and Koenji.
+Find out more about different Japanese drinks, the special strong zero you can get in Japan, and how to prepare for a night out in Tokyo.
+Also check out our bar recommendations in Shinjuku, Shibuya, Roppongi, Akihabara, Asakusa, Nakano, Shimokitazawa, and Koenji.

 Beer